danielscholl/infra-azure-provisioning/README.md

 __AKS Upgrade Steps__

-AKS supports upgrade to only one major version i.e. 1.19 to 1.20 For checking the compatible upgrade use the following command:
+AKS supports upgrade to only one major version i.e. 1.20 to 1.21 For checking the compatible upgrade use the following command:
 ```bash
 az aks get-versions --location centralus --output table
 ```
-Note:

-If you want to upgrade AKS version to 1.21 then first upgrade AKS version to 1.20.
-We have tested the flow for migration to 1.21.

 __Data Migration for Entitlements from Milestone 4(v0.7.0) or lower, to Milestone 5(v0.8.0) or higher__